nyu-oop-sp18/class07/README.md

 success.
 We do this by reducing the `Seq[Char]` using a function that consecutively maps each `Char` in the sequence to a `Parser[Char]` (via an implicit conversion) and then combines it with its predecessor via the `orElse` combinator.
-Now we only need to convert the `Parser[Char]` into a `Parser[Int]` using the `map` combinator.
+Now we only need to convert the resulting `Parser[Char]` into a `Parser[Int]` using the `map` combinator.
 The function applied in the `map` takes the result `Char` produced by the `Parser[Char]` and converts it into the represented `Int` value.
 We do this